Skip to content

 #CardSetMarket Price30-Day Trend

-If you are going through an old collection, the cards most likely to be worth money fall into a few categories.
-Vintage holographic rares from Base Set, Jungle, Fossil, and Team Rocket (1999-2000) are consistently valuable: especially Charizard, Blastoise, Venusaur, and Lugia.
-Modern chase cards like Umbreon VMAX Alternate Art from Evolving Skies ($450+), Erika's Invitation from 151 ($120+), and Pikachu ex Special Art Rare from Surging Sparks ($350+) are in high demand among collectors.
-Error cards and misprints can also carry surprising value.
-Even commons and uncommons from older sets might be worth $1-5 each in near mint condition due to the nostalgia factor.
-The quickest way to check whether your cards are worth money is to use our Pokemon card price checker: just search any card and see current market values instantly.
-For a complete breakdown, see our most valuable Pokemon cards ranking.
+Going through a stack?
+Some cards are far more likely to return a meaningful price than others, so check these first.
+Vintage holos from Base Set, Jungle, Fossil, and Team Rocket (1999-2000) price highest: especially Charizard, Blastoise, Venusaur, and Lugia.
+Modern chase cards return strong numbers too, like Umbreon VMAX Alternate Art from Evolving Skies (price-checking around $450+), Erika's Invitation from 151 ($120+), and Pikachu ex Special Art Rare from Surging Sparks ($350+).
+Errors and misprints can surprise you when you look them up.
+Even commons from older sets sometimes return $1-5 in near mint.
+The fastest way to find out is to run each card through our Pokemon card price checker and read the live number.
+For the headline prices across the hobby, our most valuable Pokemon cards ranking lists the top results.

 Frequently Asked Questions